 Kay Mercer is President of KMI, an agricultural water consulting firm.
 KMI is committed to preserving agricultural viability, improving food systems, and promoting environmental stewardship.

 Kay has 23 years experience working in agricultural production with major emphasis on water quality and pest management.
-She has expertise with sales, marketing and product development throughout California and the Texas/Oklahoma area.
+She has expertise in sales, marketing, and product development throughout California and the Texas/Oklahoma area.
 She has worked on water regulatory and compliance issues for over 16 years.
 This included RCRA cleanups for an environmental analytical laboratory and a groundwater consulting firm in the Houston area.

-Additionally, Kay has long had an interest in how ethnic groups contributed to the agriculture and community development on the Central Coast.
+Additionally, Kay has long had an interest in the intersection of history, culture, and agriculture.
+When she first moved to the Central Coast of California in the mid-1980s, she became fascinated with the contributions of multiple ethnic groups to the agriculture and community development on the Central Coast.
 This is discussed in “Traces of the Past”.
-These pages:

-Water Quality policy- and rule-making do not exist in a vacuum.
-Today, there are concerns about how regulation of the Central Coast agriculture will impact associated communities.
-This is overlaid with national concerns about the future of rural communities.
+Water quality policy- and rule-making do not exist in a vacuum.
+Today, there are concerns about how regulation will impact agricultural and the rural communities on the Central Coast.